What Is Behavioral Psychology?

 Aversion therapy, systematic desensitization, modeling, and contingency management are other behavioral therapy techniques often used to condition certain behaviors.

 Aversion Therapy- Undesired behaviors are paired with the aversive stimulus in this therapy technique that reduces unwanted behavior.
 This type of therapy can be used with addictions such as alcoholism.
 A medication is taken that makes the alcoholic very ill as soon as they take a drink.
 This conditions the patient to no longer want to drink because they are expecting an unpleasant outcome every time they try to drink.
 This therapy technique can also be used to stop other habits such as nail-biting.
 If when biting your nails, the experience is made unpleasant each time, eventually the nail-biter will quit biting their nails.

 Systematic Desensitization- This type of therapy is often used to treat phobias.
-A patient will write down their fears, and the therapist will teach the individual how to relax while being faced with that fear.
-John Watson was able to use this technique to create fear while Mary Cover Jones later used it to erase fear.
-Patients focus on learning how to regulate their emotions and relax to reduce the fear response.
+A patient will write down their fears, and the behavior therapist will teach the individual how to relax while being faced with that fear.
+Patients focus on learning how to control their emotions and relax to reduce the fear response.

 Modeling- Behaviors are learned through observation when using modeling.
 Albert Bandura proved that modeling is a significant way of learning behaviors during childhood.
 His doll experiment developed the social learning theory.
 This theory does not use reward or punishment however and leans on observation of the environment to shape behavior.